 Having a social media presence is worthless unless you do something with it.
 A business should set goals for their social media department (if they have one).
-This is an opportunity cost issue.
+This is an opportunity/cost issue.
 If you are not familiar with this term, Economists define it as the best alternative forgone because a particular course of action is pursued.
-In other words is it worth it for you to use social media for your organization.
-The answer to that question is if the work done in social media created the most value at that given time.
+In other words, is it worth it for you to use social media for your organization?
+The answer to that question is if the work done on social media created the most value at that given time.

-Social media can be used for personal entertainment or building a community around your company.
-Employees at work catching up with his friends on Facebook, or watching videos of kittens on YoutTube are wasted productivity.
+Social media can be used for personal entertainment or for building a community around your company.
+Employees at work catching up with friends on Facebook or watching videos of kittens on YouTube are wasting productivity.

-We see in these two examples two employees.
+We see in these two examples of two employees.
 One of them is wasting time.
 The other is being productive.
-Same desk, same tools and same channels, but we see completely different pictures.
+Same desk, same tools, and same channels, but we see completely different pictures.
 One of them has goals: business intelligence, customer service, and online reputation management.

 Making goals for your social media department can only be done once you clearly understand your business tactics, goals, strategies, and targets.

 In the business world, managers have a difficult time telling the difference between strategy and tactics.